1892 Notre Dame football team

 The 1892 Notre Dame football team was an American football team that represented the University of Notre Dame in the 1892 college football season.
-Milestones for the season included the first 50-point game in ND history, and the first tie.
+Milestones for the season included the first 50-point game and the first tie in Notre Dame history.

 Schedule

-The contest against South Bend High School on October 19 was not considered a Varsity match.
+The contest against South Bend High School on October 19 was not considered a varsity match.
 The game was played by the Notre Dame secondary, also known as the anti-specials team.
-A varsity team would not be established for several weeks.
+A varsity team was not established until several weeks later.
+The result and final score of the game vs Hillsdale is disputed.
+Newspapers from the time say 8–8 tie, 10–10 tie, and 10–1 Notre Dame Win.
+Modern Sources say 14–12 Notre Dame Loss.